thermal expansion in ppp pipes

 Chilled water & district cooling systems:

-• Pipe contraction
+• Pipe contraction at low temperatures

 • Overstressed anchors and supports

-Why Thermal Expansion Must Be Calculated for UAE Projects
+Why Thermal Expansion Must Be Calculated

-Ignoring thermal expansion in UAE projects often leads to:
+Ignoring thermal expansion can lead to:

-• Cracked fittings and welded joints
+• Cracked fittings and failed joints

-Consultants typically calculate expansion based on:
+Engineers typically calculate expansion based on:

 • Operating temperature range